 How you handle this shift is essential in your first months as a manager.
 You have to train yourself to move past the details and switch your attention to overall operations.
-Develop a low tolerance for busywork and day-to-day errands and give yourself at least 30 minutes every day to think about new ideas, goals and the overarching purpose of your team and your company.
+Develop a low tolerance for busywork and day-to-day errands and give yourself at least 30 minutes every day to think about new ideas, goals, feedback and the overarching purpose of your team and your company.

 Your use of pronouns can reveal your personality as a manager.

 “Studies suggest that people manipulated to focus inward often increase the rate of first-person singular pronouns (such as “I,” “my,” or “me”) used in their speech.
-By contrast, the researchers theorized that individuals using first-person plural and second-person (such as “we,” “us,” or “you”) ought to demonstrate an outward focus, considering the thoughts, feelings, and behaviors of others.” —Harvard Business Review
+By contrast, the researchers theorized that individuals using first-person plural and second-person (such as “we,” “us,” or “you”) ought to demonstrate an outward focus, considering the thoughts, feelings, and behaviors of others.” — Harvard Business Review

 As a manager, it’s your role to put your team’s thinking in the right perspective.
 Instill a sense of togetherness by building the concept that the only collective that exists is we.